 - Nicole Matthews has been affectionately dubbed "The Woman The Sun Forgot" on The World Famous Flea Market(and she's one of the wrestlers they like)

-- Winter from TNA is a pale-skinned German born English woman who frequently gets "get a tan" chanted at her from crowds.
+- Winter from TNA is a pale-skinned German-raised English-born woman who frequently gets "get a tan" chanted at her from crowds.
 However many fans do find her attractive so she might count as a subversion.

 - Subverted with Aksana who is a pale skinned Lithuanian.
 Old photos from her Fitness competition days show her tanned and looking rather unnatural compared to how she looks now.
 Next to all the other girls on the roster she's quite pale but the announcers don't acknowledge this and talk up how attractive she is.
 Photos from her fitness competition days will make her look unnatural.
 Because of the incredibly harsh lighting (and the fact that darker skin highlights muscle tone better) most fitness athletes use several layers of a very dark sunless tanner (like Pro-Tan or Dream-Tan) to darken their skin to bizarre levels.
 They'll look normal on stage but backstage will look like they're covered in rust.
 Look up photos of any fitness model or bodybuilder, and there will be a mix of onstage, backstage, and off-season photos that will show this.
 There are pictures of her from her modeling days as a blonde, though.